NethServer/nethserver-firewall-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_FirewallRules.rst

      * *Reject*: block the traffic and notify the sender host
      * *Drop*: block the traffic, packets are dropped and not notification is sent to the sender host
+     * *Route ...*: route the traffic to the WAN provider

 Source
     It's the source of the traffic, it can be: a host, a group of hosts or a zone.